IBM/Dromedary/README.md

 - [ ] Add support for Hugging Face native pipeline in the released model hub.
 - [ ] Release the synthetic training data of Dromedary.
 - [x] Add support for stream inference in the chatbot demo.
-- [ ] Fix the Huggingface datasets/accelerate bug of fine-tuning in distributed setting.
+- [ ] Fix the Hugging Face datasets/accelerate bug of fine-tuning in distributed setting.

 ### Citation